bieli/posts-counts-stats--wp-plugin/README.md

 There is additional dashboard widget for WP admin cocpit main page (with only yearly summaries of posts counts).
 You can go to details page (with monthly posts counts stats) from widget (link exists).

+You can see yearly stats on simple bar graph, too.

 ## How to install inside Wordpress

 Compatibility with WP versions from `6.1.x` to `6.7.x` (not tested with WP dev/trunk branch!).